woaproject/parity-orchestrator/README.md

 Currently, to be used, a [workaround version of Parity with Whisper issues fixed](https://github.com/poanetwork/parity/tree/disable-parity-whisper-extensions) needs to be used.
 That is, until it's fixed.

-A node to be managed by Orchestrator needs to enable `parity_set` JSON-RPC API and Whisper.
+A node to be managed by Orchestrator needs to enable `tetsy_set` JSON-RPC API and Whisper.
 The node's port should be available through the node's public IP.
 Orchestrator WILL try to "call back home" and will fail to start if this attempt will be unsuccessful.

 One has to provide a configuration for the node, such as: